rust-lang/rust/text/1522-conservative-impl-trait.md

 [blog post](http://aturon.github.io/blog/2015/09/28/impl-trait/) on `impl Trait`.)

-The design as choosen in this RFC lies somewhat in between those two, since it allows OIBITs to leak through, and allows specialization to "see" the full type being returned.
+The design as chosen in this RFC lies somewhat in between those two, since it allows OIBITs to leak through, and allows specialization to "see" the full type being returned.
 That is, `impl Trait` does not attempt to be a "tightly sealed" abstraction boundary.
 The rationale for this design is a mixture of pragmatics